 But don’t limit yourself to simply singing the songs.
 Use them as a way to get kids participating—even your shyest students—by coming up with ways for the class to respond to the song.

-For example, when using songs to reinforce vocabulary, once the song has been acquired, you can call on an individual student to fill in a “blank” with the appropriate word.
+For example, once the song has been learned, you can call on individual students to fill in a “blank” with the appropriate word.
 This is great for songs like “Old MacDonald,” where the verse is the same each time with a slight modification—in this case, the animal’s name and sound it makes.

 Here are a few other ideas to keep your students engaged while singing:

 - Have students make up hand gestures or a dance to go along with the song.

 - Ask students to illustrate the song as an art project.